Israelites Enslaved in Egypt (5 reasons why)

 Hyksos In Egypt

-Then around 1380 BC Kamose, the Pharaoh of Upper Egypt, succeeded in driving the Hyksos out of the Nile Delta.
+Then, around 1380 BC, Kamose, the Pharaoh of Upper Egypt, drove the Hyksos out of the Nile Delta.
 Thus, liberating all of Egypt from the despised Hyksos.
-The new Pharaohs became warrior kings, vowing never again be humiliated by foreign rulers.
+The new Pharaohs became warrior kings, vowing never again to be humiliated by foreign rulers.

 Historians believe the Israelites remained neutral in this war between the original Egyptians and the Hyksos.

-For many years, the original Egyptian pharaohs continued to rule from Thebes in upper Egypt.
-They ignored the Delta region the Hyksos had inhabited.
+For many years, the original Egyptian pharaohs continued to rule from Thebes in Upper Egypt.
+They ignored the Delta region that the Hyksos had inhabited.
 This allowed the Israelites, who lived in the Delta, to continue their undisturbed existence among the Egyptians.

-Now you know some of the history, I can explain 5 reasons why Pharaoh enslaved the Israelites.
+Now that you know some of the history, I can explain 5 reasons Pharaoh enslaved the Israelites.

 #1 Reason Israelites Enslaved (Gen 26: 24)

-The Israelites were enslaved because God wanted them to move to the land He had promised their fathers (Abraham, Isaac, and Jacob) The land we know today as Israel.
+God had the Israelites enslaved because He wanted them to move to the land He had promised their fathers (Abraham, Isaac, and Jacob).
+The land we know today as Israel.

-Joseph had prophesied, “God will surely visit you and bring you out of this land (Egypt) into the land which he swear to Abraham, to Isaac, and to Jacob.”
+Joseph had prophesied, “God will surely visit you and bring you out of this land (Egypt) into the land which he swore to Abraham, to Isaac, and to Jacob.”

 The Israelites had prospered in Egypt for three hundred years.
-They lived on good land constantly watered by the Nile River.
+They lived on wonderful land constantly watered by the Nile River.
 They enjoyed a peaceful existence.

-However, after one hundred years or more of brutal slavery the Israelites would be looking forward to the promised liberation.
+However, after one hundred years or more that the israelites enslaved, the Israelites would look forward to the promised liberation.

 God wanted the Israelites to leave Egypt.